French and Indian War: Construction of French fortifications

 Fort Le Boeuf in 1754.
 In the spring of 1753, the French began to build a series of forts in the Ohio Country.

 In the spring of 1753, Paul Marin de la Malgue was given command of a 2,000-man force of Troupes de la Marine and Indians.
 His orders were to protect the King's land in the Ohio Valley from the British.
 Marin followed the route that Céloron had mapped out four years earlier.
-Céloron, however, had limited the record of French claims to the burial of lead plates, whereas Marin constructed and garrisoned forts.
-He first constructed Fort Presque Isle on Lake Erie's south shore near Erie, Pennsylvania, and he had a road built to the headwaters of LeBoeuf Creek.
-He then constructed a second fort at Fort Le Boeuf in Waterford, Pennsylvania, designed to guard the headwaters of LeBoeuf Creek.
+Céloron, however, had limited the record of French claims to the burial of lead plates, whereas Marin constructed and garrisoned forts to protect several strategic locations.
+He first constructed Fort Presque Isle on Lake Erie's south shore near the future site of Erie, Pennsylvania.
+He then built a road to the headwaters of LeBoeuf Creek, where he constructed Fort Le Boeuf on the future site of Waterford, Pennsylvania.
 As he moved south, he drove off or captured British traders, alarming both the British and the Iroquois.
-Tanaghrisson was a chief of the Mingo Indians, who were remnants of Iroquois and other tribes who had been driven west by colonial expansion.
+Tanaghrisson was a chief of the Mingo, who were remnants of Iroquois and other tribes who had been driven west by colonial expansion.
 He intensely disliked the French whom he accused of killing and eating his father.
 He traveled to Fort Le Boeuf and threatened the French with military action, which Marin contemptuously dismissed.

 The Iroquois sent runners to the manor of William Johnson in upstate New York, who was the British Superintendent for Indian Affairs in the New York region and beyond.
 Johnson was known to the Iroquois as Warraghiggey, meaning "he who does great things."
 He spoke their languages and had become a respected honorary member of the Iroquois Confederacy in the area, and he was made a colonel of the Iroquois in 1746; he was later commissioned as a colonel of the Western New York Militia.

 The Indian representatives and Johnson met with Governor George Clinton and officials from some of the other American colonies at Albany, New York.
 Mohawk Chief Hendrick was the speaker of their tribal council, and he insisted that the British abide by their obligations and block French expansion.
 Clinton did not respond to his satisfaction, and Hendrick said that the "Covenant Chain" was broken, a long-standing friendly relationship between the Iroquois Confederacy and the British Crown.